-C. \ C. Vehicle Technology Interventions Ma Major Interventions Intervention Description, comment or example 1 Control of use of commuter/personal trips to lower emission vehicles Interventions to encourage people to use 'lower - emission' vehicles on trips into town and city centres e.g. using ANPR or other technology to positively encourage use of lower emission vehicles for commuter trips into town centres and/or appealing for those with second cars to use the lower C02 vehicle for urban commuter trips.
+C . ' C. Vehicle Technology Interventions Ma Major Interventions Intervention Description, comment or example 1 Control of use of commuter/personal trips to lower emission vehicles Interventions to encourage people to use 'lower - emission' vehicles on trips into town and city centres e.g. using ANPR or other technology to positively encourage use of lower emission vehicles for commuter trips into town centres and/or appealing for those with second cars to use the lower C02 vehicle for urban commuter trips.
 2 Lower emission vehicles for business and commercial use Encouraging use of electric/hybrid and other low carbon vehicles for business travel and for sustainable distribution e.g. TfL electric/hybrid fleet, private companies using Toyota Prius as business fleet etc. 3 Alternative fuel / hydrogen cell Long term aspiration dependent on trial elsewhere internationally (e.g. California).
 4 Alternative power / electric Already being enabled through development of electric vehicles.
 Major cities already advancing with electric vehicle charging studies with DfT also looking at partnership processes to achieve this).
 5 Increased choice of fuel via petrol station outlets through partnership with local outlets/increased publicity For example.
 Development of local maps showing LPG outlets.
 6 Provision of electric charging stations - e.g. public charging points and through the planning process Electric charging points currently being secured through the planning process (e.g. Sainsbury's providing customer charging points as part of their store extensions and new builds.
 7 Low emission buses - use of improved design and influence of commercial operators to procure Use of Quality Bus Partnerships to encourage renewal of fleet and to reduce bus-based emissions particularly in town centres/High Street environments.

-low emission fleets via QBPs or Interventions Eco Driving Training Schemes For example. promotion of national Energy Savings Trust/Carbon Trust programmes.
+low emission fleets via QBPs Min or Interventions 8 Eco Driving Training Schemes For example. promotion of national Energy Savings Trust/Carbon Trust programmes.
 Potential to develop localised scheme/driver awareness for rural based/owner operator businesses - such as part of the North West Herefordshire Freight Strategy.
-Vehicle fuel adaptation grants - as above with top-up from local sources Improvements to engine efficiency and emission based on adaptation of existing vehicles.
+9 Vehicle fuel adaptation grants - as above with top-up from local sources Improvements to engine efficiency and emission based on adaptation of existing vehicles.
 Use of national fuel adaptation grants with option for the local authority to provide additional funding towards 'greening fleet; - potentially linked to economic development.
-Alternative fuel / LPG e.g. local grant schemes on top of any central government scheme to promote use of vehicles Use of national grants with the option for local authorities to purchase new vehicles that run on alternative fuels (e.g. electric delivery vans etc). via QBPs or Interventions Eco Driving Training Schemes Vehicle fuel adaptation grants - as above with top-up from local sources Alternative fuel / LPG e.g. local grant schemes on top of any central government scheme to promote use of

-Similar to the inventions listed in Category (A), this family of measures rely on national level programmes and central government in terms of moving forward the alternative fuel/charming agenda.
+10 Alternative fuel / LPG e.g. local grant schemes on top of any central government scheme to promote use of vehicles Use of national grants with the option for local authorities to purchase new vehicles that run on alternative fuels (e.g. electric delivery vans etc).
+Cor Commentary Similar to the inventions listed in Category (A), this family of measures rely on national level programmes and central government in terms of moving forward the alternative fuel/charming agenda.
 Whilst manufacturers are heavily involved in this process, this is a national-level investment programme as opposed a local scheme.
 However, decisions around the policy on electric charging points in new development, local top up grants, training etc are decisions that can be taken more locally.